blockblaz/zeam-runtime/README.md

 # zeam-runtime

+**The content of this repository has been moved to the [zeam monorepo](https://github.com/blockblaz/zeam).
+This repository is no longer maintained.**

 This package is the runtime libraries required for zeam to run in zkVMs.

 Only powdr is having full support so far, with other zkVM in progress.